10usr/container_workshop/lab4.md

 -   localhost:5000 is the host and port of the registry
 -   wordpress is the name of the image

-How do you store and manage images?
+How do you store and manage images?\
 Images can be stored:

--   On your Docker host.
+-   On your local host.
--   In a Docker registry.
+-   In a container registry.

-You can use the Docker client to download (pull) or upload (push) images.
+You can use podman to download (pull) or upload (push) images.

-To be more accurate: you can use the Docker client to tell a Docker server to push and pull images to and from a registry.
+To be more accurate: you can use podman to tell a server to push and pull images to and from a registry.

 <br />
 <br />